zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 The goal of this Spring Boot starter is to simplify the integration between event producer and Tarbela publisher.

+The important thing is that the new events are stored in the same database (and using the same JDBC connections and transactions) as the actual data we want to store (thereby making the distributed-transaction problem go away).

 ## Installation

 Build and install the library into your local Maven repository: